- 1 PPE

 OSHA Standard has prohibited the use of a body belt only for fall arrest and a fall arrest system is suggested, since 1-1-1998.

 The lifeline may be vertical from a fixed anchorage or horizontal between two fixed anchorage

 Body belts (work belts) are used to reduce the probability of falls.
 Chest harnesses are used where there is limited fall hazard (not vertical free fall) such as for the removal of a person from a tank or bin.
-Body harnesses, covering chest, shoulders, and thights, are used to arrest the most severe free falls.
+Body harnesses, covering chest, shoulders, and thighs, are used to arrest the most severe free falls.

 The retrieval method is necessary to shorten the hanging distance after a fall up to 6ft (maximum limit of free fail for more fall height, other supporting fixed structure must be provided by fencing, railing, platform, fixed-ladder with platform and handrails, etc.) Retractable lifeline, which will be shortened automatically (Spring action) after its full length, can limit falls to inches and avoid prolonged suspension causing high discomfort to a hanging person.

 Fall arrester net, if used, should be tied firmly as near as possible under the working place to minimize the fall distance.

 Belts, Safety Harness harnesses, lifeline, lanyards, buckles, joints, D-ring, etc. should be checked for weak points, washed regularly and kept

-I hope you understand the facts about PPE (PERSONAL PROTECTIVE EQUIPMENT). if you have any daut regarding this article please comment below.
-If you like this article please share it to your HSE friends.
+I hope you understand the facts about PPE (PERSONAL PROTECTIVE EQUIPMENT). if you have any doubts regarding this article please comment below.
+If you like this article please share it with your HSE friends.